Pupils aged 16 or over

 Find out more about providing a statement for pupils claiming child disability payment and on adult disability payment in Scotland.

-Disability living allowance statements
+About disability living allowance

 Often when a parent or carer claims disability living allowance (DLA) for a child, they ask someone to complete a supporting statement.

+It is better to copy the page of the DLA claim form regarding the statement and return the form to the parent or carer.
+If the form goes missing, or there is a delay in returning it to the DLA office, the family may lose money.
 The statement you write can be attached to the form or you can return it to the parent separately.
-It is important to write the name, date of birth and national insurance number of the pupil and parent on the statement you write.
+It is important to write the name, date of birth and national insurance number of the pupil on the statement you write.
 It should be returned to the parent as soon as possible, or a decision may be made on the claim without your extra information.

 Writing the statement